geeknik/my-awesome-stars/topics.md

 - [stalkermustang/llm-bulls-and-cows-benchmark](https://github.com/stalkermustang/llm-bulls-and-cows-benchmark) - A mini-framework for evaluating LLM performance on the Bulls and Cows number guessing game, supporting multiple LLM providers.
 - [awslabs/multi-agent-orchestrator](https://github.com/awslabs/multi-agent-orchestrator) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
-- [marly-ai/marly](https://github.com/marly-ai/marly) - Context-aware structured outputs.
-Search your documents or the web for specific data and get it back in JSON or Markdown.
+- [marly-ai/marly](https://github.com/marly-ai/marly) - Data Processor for AI Agents.
+Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
-- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
-It delivers real-time capabilities to see, hear, and speak, while being fully compatib
+- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
+It enables realtime AI capabilities like  seeing, hearing, and speaking
 - [katanemo/archgw](https://github.com/katanemo/archgw) - AI-native (edge and LLM) proxy for agents.
-Handles all the pesky heavy lifting in building agentic apps -- fast ⚡️ query routing,  seamless integration of prompts with business APIs, and unified acces
+Move faster by letting Arch handle the pesky heavy lifting in building agentic apps -- ⚡️ query understanding and routing, seamless integration of prompts wi
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
 - [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [openai/openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API